RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: System Design

 \subsection{Consensus}

-Inspired by Raft\cite{chiefari1998living}, XFT\cite{liu2016xft} and the protocol proposed by Ren \emph{et al.}\cite{abraham2017efficient} and RapidChain\cite{zamanirapidchain}, we propose a Raft-based synchronous consensus to achieve high throughput and 1/2 resilience within a shard.
-Our consensus constructs two blockchains in each shard: the transaction blockchain and the reputation blockchain.
-The transaction blockchain includes all the transaction $tx$s that belong to the shard, while the reputation blockchain includes the reputation scores that all the validators earned in this epoch.

 Similar to Bitcoin, each transaction $tx$ will have a unique identity, a list of input UTXOs and a list of output UTXOs.
-UTXO, short for unspent transaction output, is the unused coin from previous $tx$ and contains the signature.
-All the clients will send their transactions to the shards responsible for the input UTXOs and output UTXOs listed in these transactions.
-The shard $i$ will validate the $tx$ if its ID mod $k$ is equal to $i$.
+UTXO, short for unspent transaction output, is the unused coin from a previous $tx$ and contains the signature.
+The shard $i$ will only store the $tx$ with a specific identity, \textit{i.e.}, the prefix of the identity is equal to $i$\cite{zamani2018rapidchain,wang2019monoxide}.
 The input UTXOs may come from different shards.
-Thus, our system should handle both intra-shard consensus and cross-shard transactions.
-We denote the shard be responsible for the input UTXO as the input shard, and the shard for the output UTXO as the output shard.
+Thus, our system also need to handle cross-shard transactions.
+We denote the shard responsible for the input UTXO as the input shard, and the shard for the output UTXO as the output shard.

+Inspired by Raft\cite{ongaro2014search}, Omiledger\cite{kokoris2017omniledger} and the protocol proposed by Ren \emph{et al.}\cite{abraham2017efficient} and RapidChain\cite{zamani2018rapidchain}, we propose a synchronous consensus to achieve high throughput and 1/2 resilience within a shard.
+Our consensus constructs two chains within each shard: a Raft consensus to generate a transaction chain and a Byzantine fault tolerance consensus to generate the reputation chain.

-\subsubsection{Intra-Shard Consensus}
+\subsubsection{Intra-shard Consensus}

-The intra-shard consensus mainly contains five synchronous steps.
-The related data structures are shown in Fig.~\ref{fig_tx}.
-TxList refers to the transaction list including the transaction hashes in ascending order and the signature of the leader.
-TxDec refers to transaction decisions given by the member, which contains the decisions in the same order as the TxList and the signature.
-TxDecSet refers to the transaction decision set including all the TxDecs from shard members.
-Before the consensus protocol, the leaders will gather the transactions and broadcast them to all the validators.
-Thus, the validators can do a consensus on the TxList to reduce the bandwidth cost.
-We also remark that all the messages will be signed by the sender with their public key during the consensus so that the sender and the integrity of the message can be verified.